wxWidgets/wxWidgets/docs/readme.txt

 Have fun!

-The wxWidgets Team, November 2006
+The wxWidgets Team, December 2006